ravi-tej-chaparala/wine_quality_analysis/README.md

 # Wine Quality Analysis

-Comparing five different machine learning models to see which model gives the highest accuracy in predicting the quality of wine.
-And also which features contribute the most for the wine to be of good quality.
+Comparing different classification models to see which model gives the highest accuracy in predicting the quality of the wine.
+And also which features contribute the most to the wine for it to be of good quality.